📤 File Transfer and Sharing

 Pricing is where most comparison articles get vague.
 Here are the actual numbers:

 The cost picture changes when you consider what creative teams actually spend.
-A freelance photographer paying EUR 19/month for WeTransfer Ultimate and EUR 10/month for cloud storage spends about EUR 350/year on two tools that do not talk to each other.
-Brault's Pro plan at $10/month replaces both with 1 TB of storage, transfers up to 250 GB per delivery, branded pages on every plan, and AI search.
+A freelance photographer paying $25/month for WeTransfer Ultimate and $10/month for cloud storage spends about $420/year on two tools that do not talk to each other.
+Brault's Pro plan at $12/month billed annually replaces both with 2 TB of storage, unlimited 50 GB transfers plus 20 monthly 100 GB transfers, branded pages on every plan, and AI search.
+Growth at $70/month bumps the per-transfer cap to 250 GB unlimited and includes 4 users.
 That is a real reduction in cost and complexity.

 For agencies sending 10+ client deliveries per month, the math gets more dramatic.
-WeTransfer Teams (EUR 19/user/month) plus a mid-market DAM ($75-500/month) versus Brault Growth ($60/month) for the entire team.
+WeTransfer Teams ($25/user/month, 2-user minimum) plus a mid-market DAM ($75-500/month) versus Brault Growth ($70/month billed annually, 4 users included and extras at $4) for the entire team.

-Why creative teams need more than a file transfer tool
+Why do creative teams need more than a file transfer tool?

 Every alternative in this list solves the same problem: getting a large file from point A to point B. But for creative professionals, transfer is the last step in a longer workflow: